TamimEhsan/interview-questions-bangladesh/srbd.md

 # SRBD

+## Introduction
+[Samsung R&D Institute Bangladesh (SRBD)](https://research.samsung.com/srbd) started its journey in February 2011.
+Located in the heart of Dhaka, it is the first ever R&D hub set up by a multinational company in Bangladesh.

+> [!TIP]
+> SRBD organizes a coding contest every year.
+The prize money is very handsome.
+Apart from that, if you do advance to round 2 or 3 means you might get a call for interview skipping the initial screening
-## Intro
+## Interview Stages
 SRBD takes interview in two round.

 Round 1 is coding round.
 The problems are typically from leetcode.
 You can only proceed to round 2 if you can solve round 1 correctly.

 Round 2 is a technical round.
 You might get asked about basic theories or solve some simple problems

-> [!TIP]
-> SRBD organizes a coding contest every year.
-The prize money is very handsome.
-Apart from that, if you do advance to round 2 or 3 means you might get a call for interview skipping the initial screening

 ## Questions